 You’ll commonly hear it’s best to overbuy on building supplies to avoid the risk of running out.
 While this approach can save time, it costs more money up front.
-Only buy what you’re sure you need.
+Only buy what you’re sure you need, plus perhaps a little extra.
 If you end up needing more, it may add some time to the project, but you won’t be wasting any money on unnecessary supplies.

 Vinyl siding may be an affordable option compared to other types of siding, but it’s still going to cost a pretty penny to complete your project.
-There are, however, options for financing this type of project, including:
+There are, however, options for financing this type of installation project.

 Taking out a personal loan is a common way to finance expensive house projects.
 Personal loans often have lower interest rates than credit cards and you won’t have to put up your home as collateral to secure one.
 You’ll need good credit and income to qualify, but it will cost you less money over credit cards in the long run when it comes to interest.